bakusivan/risk-auth-service/README.md

 ## Coverage

-TBD

-some issues with sqlite3
+Some issues with sqlite3 vs python binaries I have built by myself so the coverage is also run as container Check containerfiles/README.md for more information

 ## Design Considerations